sdv-dev/CTGAN/README.md

 https://DAI-Lab.github.io/CTGAN/contributing.html#get-started) for more details about how to do it.
 3. If you have any doubts, feature requests or detect an error, please [open an issue on github]( https://github.com/DAI-Lab/CTGAN/issues)
-4. Also do not forget to check the [API Reference](https://DAI-Lab.github.io/CTGAN/api)!
+4. Also do not forget to check the [project documentation site](https://DAI-Lab.github.io/CTGAN/)!

 # Citing TGAN